-Responsible use of alternative transportation methods including skateboards, roller skates, rollerblades, scooters, and other coasting devices is allowed on campus as a way of reducing reliance on motorized transportation and promoting healthy exercise.
+Responsible use of alternative transportation methods including skateboards, roller skates, rollerblades, scooters, and other coasting devices is allowed on campus to reduce reliance on motorized transportation and promote healthy exercise.
 Persons may coast or ride upon any sidewalk or improved surface used for pedestrian purposes, subject to the following restrictions:

-- Users must yield the right-of-way to pedestrians at all times. - Coasting devices may not be used in any manner that places pedestrians at risk. - Speed of the device must not exceed 5MPH and the user must remain in control of their device at all times.
-Riding coasting devices down hills is prohibited. - Coasting devices are not vehicles and their use is prohibited in parking lots and parking structures. - Use of the devices for acrobatics, racing, or other stunts is strictly prohibited.
+- Users must always yield the right-of-way to pedestrians. - Coasting devices may not be used in any manner that places pedestrians at risk. - The speed of the device must not exceed 5MPH and the user must remain in control of their device at all times.
+Riding coasting devices down hills is prohibited. - Coasting devices are not vehicles, and their use is prohibited in parking lots and parking structures. - Use of the devices for acrobatics, racing, or other stunts is strictly prohibited.
 Riding on any architectural or landscape features other than sidewalks is prohibited.
 All wheels of the device must be in contact with the ground while in use. - The use of coasting devices is prohibited within any building, any covered area, and in the designated pedestrian-only zones on campus.